 - Organic Garlic

 Garlic and other root vegetables, such as carrots and beets, are more susceptible to absorbing toxic fertilizers than other vegetables, which makes buying organic a must.
 The health benefits of garlic equal its versatility in the kitchen.
-Raw garlic retains a higher concentration of allicin, which gives garlic its antibacterial, antiviral benefits.
+Raw garlic retains a higher concentration of allicin, which gives garlic its antibacterial, and antiviral benefits.
 Allicin levels are diminished the longer garlic is cooked, but the taste of garlic – whether baked, boiled, sauteed or steamed – adds a kick to any recipe.

 - Organic Herbs